Esri/geoportal-server/geoportal/etc/Metadata/README.txt

 5. Update the snippet at the ‘GptCore.serverContextPath’ and second ‘script’ src to reference the URL to your web application server.

-6. If the geoportal instance and Portal for ArcGIS instance are served on different hostname/port, need to configure proxy using the following steps:
+6. If the geoportal metadata instance and Portal for ArcGIS instance are served on different hostname/port, need to configure proxy using the following steps:
 	a.
-Copy geoportal/gpt/gxe/gxe-proxy.jsp to arcgis#sharing/gxe-proxy.jsp
+Copy gpt/gxe/gxe-proxy.jsp to arcgis#sharing/gxe-proxy.jsp
 	b.
 Set "ItemMetadata.useGxeProxyUrl" to true
 	c.
 Set "ItemMetadata.gxeProxyUrl" to http://portalforarcgisservername/arcgis/sharing/gxe-proxy.jsp